-PRELIMINARY OFFICIAL STATEMENT DATED SEPTEMBER 25, 2018
+PRELIMINARY OFFICIAL STATEMENT DATED JULY 31, 2020

-NEW ISSUE BOND RATING: Moody's Investors Service "Aa2" See "BOND RATING" herein
+NEW ISSUE BOND RATING: Moody's Investors Service "Aa1"

+SERIAL BONDS See "BOND RATING" herein

-In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the County, under existing statutes and court decisions and assuming continuing compliance with certain tax certifications described herein, (i) interest on the Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed for taxable years beginning prior to January 1, 2018.
+In the opinion of Hawkins Delafield & Wood LLP, Bond Counsel to the County, under existing statutes and court decisions and assuming continuing compliance with certain tax certifications described herein, (i) interest on the Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code.
 In addition, in the opinion of Bond Counsel to the County, under existing statutes, interest on the Bonds is exempt from personal income taxes of New York State and its political subdivisions, including The City of New York.
 See "TAX MATTERS" herein.

-The County will designate the Bonds as "qualified tax-exempt obligations" pursuant to the provisions of Section 265 of the Code.
+The County will NOT designate the Bonds as "qualified tax-exempt obligations" pursuant to the provisions of Section 265 of the Code.

-\$2,033,125 COUNTY OF PUTNAM

-NEW YORK

-GENERAL OBLIGATIONS

-\$2,033,125[†] Public Improvement Serial Bonds - 2018
+\$5,845,300 COUNTY OF PUTNAM NEW YORK GENERAL OBLIGATIONS \$5,845,300 Public Improvement Serial Bonds - 2020 (the "Bonds")

-(the "Bonds")
+Dated: August 26, 2020

-Dated: October 18, 2018 Due: June 15, 2020-2030
+Due: June 15, 2022-2033